Lightstreamer/Lightstreamer-JMS-example-StockList-service-java/README.md

 <!-- START DESCRIPTION lightstreamer-jms-example-stocklist-service-java -->

-This project contains the source code and all the resources needed to install the StockList Demo Service for Lightstreamer JMS Gateway.<br>
+This project contains the source code and all the resources needed to install the StockList Demo Service for Lightstreamer JMS Gateway.

 Check out the sources for further explanations.

 ## Install

 If you want to install a version of this demo pointing to your local *Lightstreamer JMS Gateway*, you have to configure a JMS broker and deploy the service components.
-Please follow these steps.
+Please follow these steps:

 ### Configure the JMS Broker

 This demo needs a JMS infrastructure to run.
 You can choose whatever JMS broker you prefer to be used for this example.
-We will show 4 examples using <b>HornetQ (AKA JBoss Messaging)</b>, <b>TIBCO EMS</b>, <b>Apache ActiveMQ</b> and <b>JBossMQ</b>.<br>
+We will show 4 examples using <b>HornetQ (AKA JBoss Messaging)</b>, <b>TIBCO EMS</b>, <b>Apache ActiveMQ</b>, and <b>JBossMQ</b>.<br>
 Once you have selected and installed your JMS broker, you will have to configure it accordingly to other components, in particular:
-* you will have to copy JMS broker-specific jars in the adapter directory and in the data generator directory
+* You will have to copy JMS broker-specific jars in the adapter directory and in the data generator directory.
-* you will have to select the specific connection parameters in the adapter configuration, in the data generator and in the demo page
+* You will have to select the specific connection parameters in the adapter configuration, the data generator and the demo page.

 #### HornetQ (AKA JBoss Messaging)

 1) You should configure a new topic.
-Open the `hornetq-jms.xml` located under [HornetQHome](http://www.jboss.org/hornetq)`/config/stand-alone/non-clustered` and add the following nodes:
+Open the `hornetq-jms.xml` located under [HornetQHome](http://www.jboss.org/hornetq)`/config/stand-alone/non-clustered` and add the following node:

 ```xml